- Current Prices:$175,000 to $879,900

 - Lot Sizes:less than 1/8 - 3 acres

-The houses in Downtown Tampa are sure to fit the style of any buyer.
+Looking to buy a new home?
+The community of Downtown Tampa features a wonderful variety of designs to choose from.
 Most common in this neighborhood are attached homes, which usually have monthly homeowner association fees ranging from $1 to $2,079, and taxes for the year range from as low as $1,370 to as high as $22,006.
 There are also a variety of single-family homes.
 Those usually have quarterly homeowner association fees ranging from $1 to $2,079.
-Property taxes for the year range from as low as $1,107 to as high as $2,209.
+Property taxes for the year can range from $1,107 to $2,209.

 Where to Live